fssa-batch3/naveenasri.nagarajan__web_project/README.md

         - The user can Delete their profile
         - The user is redirected to the index page.

-booking page

-login an account
-*Scenario 1: Successfully login in to account
- *Steps:
- a.Navigate to the login page.
- b.Enter the required information such as email and password.
- c.Click the "login" button.
- \*Expected Result:
- 1. The user is redirected to the customer profile page.
- a.Click the "Edit" button.
- b.You can edit your profile.
- c.Click the "delete" button.
- d.You can delete your profile.

-Architect:
-Create an account
-*Scenario 1: Successfully create an account
- *Steps:
- a.Navigate to the registration page.
- b.Enter the required information such as photo,name,gender,phone number,address,education,experience,document,model design, email, and password.
- c.Click the "sign up" button.
- *Expected Result:
- 1. The user is redirected to the login page.
-login an account
-*Scenario 1: Successfully login in to account
- *Steps:
- a.Navigate to the login page.
- b.Enter the required information such as email and password.
- c.Click the "login" button.
- *Expected Result:
- 1. The user is redirected to the profile page.
- a.Click the "Edit" button.
- b.You can edit your profile.
- c.Click the "delete" button.
- d.You can delete your profile.
+## Architect

+### Create an account
+- Scenario 1: Successfully create an account
+    - Steps:
+        1. Navigate to the registration page.
+        2. Enter the required information such as  photo, name, gender, phone number,address,education,experience,document,model design, email, and password.
+        3. Click the "sign up" button.
+    - Expected Result:
+        - The user is redirected to the login page.

+### Create an account
+- Scenario 1: Successfully login in to account
+    - Steps:
+        1. Navigate to the login page.
+        2. Enter the required information such as email, and password.
+        3. Click the "login" button.
+    - Expected Result:
+        - The user is redirected to the User HomePage.

+### View architects list
+- Scenario 1: Successfully view architects list
+    - Steps:
+        1. Log in as a Architect.
+        2. Navigate to the architect page ( learn Page ).
+        3. View the list of available architects.
+    - Expected Result:
+        - The user can view the list of architects.

+### View architects details
+- Scenario 1: Successfully View architects details
+    - Steps:
+        1. Log in as a Architect.
+        2. Navigate to the Architects listing page.
+        3. Select a Architect to view its details.
+        4. Click the "More details" button.
+    - Expected Result:
+        - The user can view the details of the selected Architect.

+### View Designs list
+- Scenario 1: Successfully view Designs list
+    - Steps:
+        1. Log in as a Architect.
+        2. Navigate to the Design page ( learn Page ).
+        3. View the list of available Designs.
+    - Expected Result:
+        - The user can view the list of Designs.

+### View design details
+- Scenario 1: Successfully View Designs details
+    - Steps:
+        1. Log in as a Architect.
+        2. Navigate to the Designs listing page.
+        3. Select a Design to view its details.
+        4. Click the "More details" button.
+    - Expected Result:
+        - The user can view the details of the selected Design.

+### View architect profile through architect detail
+- Scenario 1: Successfully View architect profile through architect detail
+    - Steps:
+        1. Log in as a Architect.
+        2. Navigate to the Designs listing page.
+        3. Select a Design to view its details.
+        4. Click the "More details" button.
+    - Expected Result:
+        - The user can view the details of the selected Architect profile.

+### Edit Design
+- Scenario 1: Successfully edit Design
+    - Steps:
+        1. Log in as a Architect.
+        2. Navigate to the profile page.
+        3. Click the "Edit" button.
+        4. Navigate to the Edit design form page.
+        5. Update the Design details.
+        6. Click the "Submit" button.
+    - Expected Result:
+        - The Architect Design details are updated.

+### Delete Design
+- Scenario 1: Successfully Delete Design
+    - Steps:
+        1. Log in as a Architect.
+        2. Navigate to the profile page.
+        3. Click the "Delete" button.
+        4. confirm message will through in the top of the page.
+        4. Click the "ok" button.
+    - Expected Result:
+        - The Architect can Delete their Design
+        - The Architect is redirected to the architect profile page.

+### Edit Architect profile details
+- Scenario 1: Successfully edit user profile details
+    - Steps:
+        1. Log in as a Architect.
+        2. Navigate to the profile page.
+        3. Click the "Edit" button.
+        4. Update the user profile details.
+        5. Click the "Submit" button.
+    - Expected Result:
+        - The Architect profile details are updated.

+### Delete Architect profile details
+- Scenario 1: Successfully Delete user profile
+    - Steps:
+        1. Log in as a Architect.
+        2. Navigate to the profile page.
+        3. Click the "Delete" button.
+        4. confirm message will through in the top of the page.
+        4. Click the "ok" button.
+    - Expected Result:
+        - The Architect can Delete their profile
+        - The Architect is redirected to the index page.